Arsi Ruuskanen: Career

 At the Junior World Championships he competed in 2019, 2021 (U23) and 2022 (U23).
-At the latter competition he won the gold medal in the 15 kilometre classic race, and also finished fifth in the relay.
+At the latter competition, he won the gold medal in the 15 kilometre classic race and finished fifth in the relay.

-He made his World Cup debut in November 2021 in Ruka, collecting his first World Cup points one year later in the same location.
-A breakthrough was his 8th place in the 20 kilometre freestyle race in Davos in December 2022.
+He made his World Cup debut in November 2021 in Ruka, earning his first World Cup points the following year at the same venue.
+A breakthrough came with his 8th place in the 20-kilometre freestyle race in Davos in December 2022.

-Ruuskanen also competed at the 2023 World Championships, but crashed during the 30 kilometre skiathlon, injured himself and had to pull out of the championship.
+Ruuskanen also competed at the 2023 World Championships, but crashed during the 30 kilometre skiathlon, injured himself, and had to pull out of the championship.
 He finished 24th overall in the 2023–24 Tour de Ski, having made a jump in the standings with a 9th place in the final stage.